-Rapidly blinking red

-Radio has failed the self test upon powering up or encountered a fatal error.

-Solid yellow (Conventional Only) Channel is busy.

-Blinking yellow

-Radio is receiving a secured transmission.

-Solid green

-Radio is powering up, or is on a non-priority channel while in the Scan List Programming mode.
+Solid red Radio is transmitting.
+Rapidly blinking Radio has failed the self test red upon powering up or encountered a fatal error.
+Solid yellow Channel is busy.
+(Conventional Only) Blinking yellow Radio is receiving a secured transmission.
+Solid green Radio is powering up, or is on a non-priority channel while in the Scan List Programming mode.
 Blinking green Radio is receiving an individual or telephone call, or is on a Priority-Two channel while in the Scan List Programming mode.

-Rapidly blinking green

-Radio is on a Priority-One channel while in the Scan List
+Rapidly blinking Radio is on a Priority-One channel while in the Scan List green